Workiva/over_react/doc/null_safety/null_safe_migration.md

 This codemod will:
 - Add nullability hints to state mixin/class fields
-  - These hints will cause defaulted/initialized values to be migrated as "late required".
+  - These hints will cause defaulted/initialized values to be migrated as "late required" (the same thing is done for props in the [required props codemod](#required-props-codemod)).
     See our [prop requiredness and nullability](#prop-requiredness-and-nullability) docs for more details on whether you should keep them required following the migration.
   - All non-initialized state fields will have optional nullable hints.
 - Add nullable hints for callback ref types.